Quick Answer: Prototype vs MVP

 - You need a demo before funding.
 Investors and partners often need to see the product story before the first release exists.

-- You are still comparing product directions.
+- You are comparing product directions.
 It is cheaper to test two or three prototype directions than to code the wrong MVP.

 A prototype should end with decisions: what changed, what users understood, what still feels risky, and what belongs in the first release.
 If it only produces pretty screens, it has not done enough work.